 The Portfolio Manager is responsible for undertaking reviews of the creditworthiness of the counterparties that it uses.
-The Board also sets and reviews the Company's hedging policy and reviews the exposures in the portfolio at each Board meeting.
 Compliance with investment guidelines is confirmed monthly.

 The Board reviews a financial analysis at each meeting and the Depositary monitors all payments made from the Company's accounts as well as the custody of the Company's assets.
 The AIFM confirms adherence with the relevant loan covenants to the provider of the Company's loan facility on a monthly basis.